Would you like to be part of a new, exciting and innovative service working with young people with an ethos of prevention and early intervention?

 Person Specification Qualifications Essential

-- Experience of working as a band 5 EMHP
+- Experience of working in a community environment

-- Previous experience of working with people in a care or education setting
+- Experience of working in a education environment

 Any attachments will be accessible after you click to apply.